ricardofdc/TVVS-Performance-Testing/README.md

 ## 3. Test E-Commerce System

-An e-commerce system has launched about a week ago (https://www.demoblaze.com/), and after the first week the following data was collected:
+An e-commerce system is set to launch in the near future.

+The developers of this website have created a test environment just for us ❤️.
+This environment is available at: https://www.demoblaze.com/.

+After some discussion with the store owners, they estimate the following system activity:

 - Average online users: **50**
 - Average requests per second: **30**

-- The average user's behaviour is already set up for you in `exercises/tasks.py`, but feel free to change it.
+⚠️ The average user's behavior is already set up for you in `exercises/tasks.py`, but feel free to change it ⚠️

 ### 3.1 System Requirements

-The owner of this system told us that it has the following non-functional performance requirements:
+The owner of this system told us that it had the following non-functional performance requirements:

 **1.** The system must successfully answer at least 98% of incoming requests during an average load.